erogluorhan/deep_learning/README.md

 Description: Deep learning Library

+Details    :

-Details    : Bricks of deep learning will be implemented in this library as atomic programs. \
+1. Bricks of deep learning will be implemented in this library as atomic programs. \
-			 Programs will be mainly implemented in Python by using Anaconda - Jupyter Notebook for the sake of constructing live source codes with embedded discussions.
+2. Programs will be mainly implemented in Python by using Anaconda - Jupyter Notebook for the sake of constructing live source codes with embedded discussions.
-			 Pure source codes with .py extension can be created from within Jupyter Notebook.
+3. Pure source codes with .py extension can be created from within Jupyter Notebook.

-Current Content:

-/deep_learning
-	/numpy_basics
-		>numpy_basics.ipynb
-	/classification
-		/logistic_regession
-			>logistic_regression.ipynb
-			>logistic_regression.py
-		/neural_networks
-			>classification-hidden_layer.ipynb
-			>neural_network-2_L.ipynb
-		/deep_neural_networks
-			>deep_NN-image_classification.ipynb